COVID-19 in Bulgaria: 28 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 28 New Cases in the Last 24 hours

-The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 28, according to the data of the Unified Information Portal.
+28 are the new cases of infection with Covid-19 in Bulgaria over the last 24 hours, according to data from the Unified Information Portal.

-996 tests were done, which means that the proportion of positive results is 2.8 percent.

 Follow Novinite.com on Twitter and Facebook